 Learn more about Denver's Collective Impact efforts below:

 Denver Public Health & Environment (DDPHE) recently completed the installation of four sharps disposal kiosks to address the issue of discarded syringes in public spaces.
 They are ready for use and are located as follows:

-The kiosks are part of our harm reduction effort outlined in Denver’s first ever Opioid Response Strategic Plan.
+The kiosks are part of our harm reduction effort outlined in Denver’s first-ever Opioid Response Strategic Plan (PDF).
 Providing secure, contained, and accessible disposal sites for sharps is a sensible step toward eliminating discarded syringes in our parks, in the public right-of-way, and in other public spaces.
-Having kiosks in four accessible and well-lit locations will provide more opportunity for sharps disposal.
+Having kiosks in four accessible and well-lit locations will provide more opportunities for sharps disposal.